From Ronald to Donald

 My father was a minor league catcher for the Philadelphia Phillies and passed away at the age of forty when I was seven.
 My two brothers at that time were one and three, so that, in an instant, I became the man of the house.
 My mother, a registered nurse, never remarried.
 Being raised by a single mother, we faced our share of financial challenges.

 As a young man, I held a wide range of jobs, starting with a paper route when I was twelve.
-That let to mowing lawns, washing dishes in a restaurant, scooping soft-serve at a Carvel ice cream store, and pumping gas—years of that.
+That led to mowing lawns, washing dishes in a restaurant, scooping soft-serve at a Carvel ice cream store, and pumping gas—years of that.
 Money to pursue a college education and perhaps beyond was scarce until my big break.
 It came in the form of a union job at JFK International Airport.
 It provided the resources to finance an education and advance my life.
 It was also how I “met” Ronald Reagan.

 Other than Franklin Delano Roosevelt, Ronald Wilson Reagan was the most consequential president of the last century.
 The two men were the matter and antimatter of American political-social policy.
 Where FDR offered the people a New Deal, with the federal government serving as the engine that moved the nation forward, Reagan dismissed government as “the problem.”